jasongoodwin/authentikat-jwt/README.md

 Before we get into how to use the library, we'll explore a usage example to demonstrate how claims based authentication can be used.

-Let's assume we have a secret key, and the key is "secret-key".
+Let's assume we have a secret key, and the key is "secretkey".
 Let's start the usage example imagining we have an http based service or web application.
 We receive an http request to do something in our http server application with a header containing a JWT (pronounced "Jot")
 We need to validate the request is authenticated by analyzing the JWT.
 First, let's look at the structure of a JWT.

 A token consists of 3 dot separated values.
 The token our server receives:

-    eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJIZXkiOiJmb28ifQ==.e89b48f1e2016b78b805c1430d5a139e62bba9237ff3e34bad56dae6499b2647
+    eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJIZXkiOiJmb28ifQ.fTW9f2w5okSpa7u64d6laQQbpBdgoTFvIPcx5gi70R8
     ^JwtHeader                           ^JwtClaimsSet      ^JsonWebSignature - One way hash of the JwtHeader and JwtClaimsSet

 The JwtHeader and JwtClaimsSet are Base64Encoded Json - they can be decoded and used.
 The signiture is used to validate the claims were created by someone with the secret key and to ensure they have not been modified since issuing.